 #3 They maintain curb appeal

 HOA rules are often considered overkill, but they’re there for a reason.
-HOAs are allowed to enforce rules or restrictive covenants that enhance the community’s overall curb appeal.
+HOAs enforce restrictive covenants or rules that enhance the community’s overall curb appeal.

 For instance, homeowners may not be allowed to paint their homes a certain color.
 They may also be required to take out their trash only at certain times during the day.
 If you’ve ever lived in a condominium, you’re probably familiar with the “no laundry in the balcony” rule.
 These rules may seem restrictive, but they result in higher property values.